 It's fine to sell a nonworking vintage radio to someone who wants it for display, but be honest about the condition.
 Don't tell a shopper the toaster works if it doesn't.
 That customer you con may turn out to be the HOA president, your child's soccer coach, or your new boss.

-13. Do Remove All Non-Sale Items from The Area
+13. Do Remove Non-Sale Items

 Remove all portable objects from your garage, porch, or yard before the sale.
 If you don't, every other shopper will ask for a price on your potted plants and garden hose.